-The study area ranges from the Thermo-Mediterranean near the coast to the Eu-Mediterranean, and Supra-Mediterranean and mountainous zone at the level of Barouk (e.g. road C7).
+The biogeographic region ranges from the Thermo-Mediterranean near the coast to the Eu-Mediterranean and Supra-Mediterranean at Wata el Joz and Mountainous zone at the level of Oyoun el Siman.
 The altitudinal range plays an important role in plant composition (Abi Saleh, 1996).

 Thermo-Mediterranean zone comprises at the sea level a coastal belt sheltering plant communities reflecting the beach habitat and consist at higher altitude of mainly Caroblentiscus series and Quercus calliprios thermophilous series.
-The Supra-Mediterranean zone is characterized by a series of vegetation that are found on limestone substrata.
-The series of Quercus calliprinos, the series of Quercus infectoria; and the series of Ostrya carpinifolia; the Pinus pinea and Pinus brutia found on sandstone.
-Whereas Mediterranean mountains are characterized by different forest groupings, quite rich and quite specialized floristically (these were not recorded along assessed roads at mountain level).
+The Supra-Mediterranean zone is characterized by the series of Quercus calliprinos, the series of Quercus infectoria; the series of Ostrya carpinifolia and Fraxinus ornus series; the Pinus pinea and Pinus brutia found on sandstone.
+Whereas, Mediterranean mountains are characterized by different forest groupings, quite specialized floristically.
+Mainly cedar and fir trees are associated with varied deciduous oak trees that can also exist in scattered stand from particular subseries